Sunflower leaves can be tedious to identify in the seedling stage as they look similar to the leaves of Daisies and Zinnias.

 The cut in the edges of leaves or unhealthy look of the leaves mainly occurs because cutworms feed on the Sunflower seedlings at night and hide in the soil during the daytime.

-Not only cutworms, the young seedling easily gets attacked by other garden pests like snails, slugs, and big animals like bunnies.
+In addition, other garden pests like snails, slugs, and big animals like bunnies can also harm young seedlings.

 Treatment and Preventive Measures